stadium-software/repeater-datagrid/README.md

 To run the example application, create a database connector to the database you [created above](#database-setup).

-## Queries
+### Queries
 The module requires two data sets:

 1. The total number of records
-2. The data to be attached to the *Repeater*
+2. The data to be attached to the *Repeater* (a list of objects from a database or an API)

-Add the basic queries below to make the example application work complete with paging and sorting functions
+Add the basic queries below include parameters for paging and sorting

 Example "TotalRecords" Query
 ```sql